 About the sedaDNA scientific society

-The sedaDNA scientific society aims to transmit information about current sedaDNA research, promote best practices and increase collaborations between research groups.
+The sedaDNA scientific society was created to transmit information about current sedaDNA research, promote best practices and increase collaborations between research groups.
 Our research is based on the use of the sedimentary ancient DNA (sedaDNA), a tool largely used to track past long-term changes in terrestrial and aquatic biodiversity.

-The society is currently composed by 460 members.
-Registration for membership is for free - and always will be - as well as access to all our tools.
+The society is currently composed of 460 members.
+Registration for membership is free - and always will be - as well as access to all of our tools.
 Members do not need to be experts in sedaDNA to be part of the society; any researcher - following our code of conduct - is warmly welcome.
+Members are added to our mailing list, collaboratives spaces, and newsletter mailing list.
+You can also just register to receive our newsletter without being a member.

 Quick links: